-The University of Florida’s campus in the Gainesville area is not immune to winter weather and cold temperatures.
-The average date of the first freeze of the season is December 4th and the average date of the last freeze is February 24th.
-In total, the Gainesville area averages 16 days per year with low temperatures at freezing (32 degrees Fahrenheit) or below.
+The University of Florida campus in the Gainesville area is not immune to winter weather and cold temperatures.
+Over the last couple of decades, the mean date of the first freeze of the season is December 1st and the mean date of the last freeze is February 27th.
+In total, the Gainesville area averages 16 days per year with low temperatures at freezing (32° F) or below.
 Although rare, the area has experienced freezing rain, sleet, and even snow.

 What to Know

-Freeze WATCH = sub-freezing temperatures are possible for a minimum of two hours.
+- Freeze WATCH – Below freezing temperatures are possible for a minimum of two hours.

-Freeze WARNING = sub-freezing temperatures are expected for a minimum of two hours.
+- Freeze WARNING – Below freezing temperatures are expected for a minimum of two hours.

-Hard Freeze WATCH = temperatures less than 27 degrees Fahrenheit are possible for a minimum of two hours.
+- Hard Freeze WATCH – Temperatures less than 27° F are possible for a minimum of two hours.

-Hard Freeze WARNING = temperatures less than 27 degrees Fahrenheit are expected for a minimum of two hours.
+- Hard Freeze WARNING – Temperatures less than 27° F are expected for a minimum of two hours.

 What to Do